ampproject/amphtml/extensions/amp-anim/amp-anim.md

 ### Invalid AMP email attributes

-Security and privacy disallow the use of the following attributes on the AMP email format.
+The AMP4EEMAIL spec disallows the use of the following attributes on the AMP email format.

 - `object-fit`
 - `object-position`

-[/filter]
+[/filter] <!-- formats="email" -->

 ## Styling